D.I.C.E. Award for Game of the Year: Indie Games

 The first indie that was nominated for Game of the Year was Angry Birds HD, while Journey was the first indie game winner.
-The only other two indie games that had won were Untitled Goose Game and Hades.
+The only other indie games that had won were Untitled Goose Game, Hades, and Clair Obscur: Expedition 33.
 On a yearly basis since 2016, there had been at least one indie game nominee for Game of the Year: